Why Is My Hot Water Brown

 If your hot water contains more than 0.3 ppm of iron, then you may want to consider some form of treatment to reduce this amount before drinking it.
 There are several methods available for treating iron-contaminated water including filtration systems, chemical treatments and aeration systems.
 Depending on your budget and desired end result, you can choose any one of these options to reduce or remove iron from your drinking water supply.

-See also Is Sparkletts Distilled Water
+See also Why Is My Daikin Ac Leaking Water

 In conclusion, checking for iron in your hot water is an important step towards ensuring that you have safe and healthy drinking water at home.
 By using a simple test kit, you can quickly determine if there is any iron present in your hot water supply so that you can take steps to treat it if necessary.